hollowaytape/kuro-no-ken/notes.md

 * 26d9: Where a decompressed base .SCN file (03YSK.SCN, etc). appears
 * 2858: Where a decompressed .SCN file appears
 * 2aa8: Where a decompressed .BSD file appears
+* 681e: Where a decompressed .MP1 file appears?

 * BD.BIN - the file with the options in it.
 It is very big (0xfd70 long).
    * Begins at 16d80?
 So, ranges from 16d80-26af0